artdecocode/typal/README.md

     ```
     </tr></td></table>
     </details>
-1. *Closure* with `-c` flag: suppresses standard typedefs' annotations so that Closure Compiler does not show warnings.
+1. <a name="closure">*Closure*</a> with `-c` flag: suppresses standard typedefs' annotations so that Closure Compiler does not show warnings.
 Introduces namespaces for internal as well as external APIs to make types' sources more visible.
     <details>
     <summary>Show Closure JSDoc</summary>
     <table><tr/><tr><td>